bernie-skipole/indi/docs/source/usage/introduction.rst

     # which are required as arguments to inditoredis().

     indi_host = indi_server(host='localhost', port=7624)
-    redis_host = redis_server(host='localhost', port=6379, db=0, password='', keyprefix='indi_', to_indi_channel='to_indi', from_indi_channel='from_indi')
+    redis_host = redis_server(host='localhost', port=6379)

     # blocking call which runs the service, communicating between indiserver and redis

     inditoredis(indi_host, redis_host)

-.. _web_client:

 indiredis.indiwsgi
 ^^^^^^^^^^^^^^^^^^

 Your own web framework could be used to write code that can read and write to a redis service.
 However the package indiredis.indiwsgi is provided which creates a Python WSGI application that can provide a demonstration web service.
+It displays connected devices and properties, and allows the user to set properties according to the Indi specification.

 WSGI - https://wsgi.readthedocs.io/en/latest/what.html